paradime-io/social-media-data-modeling-challenge/README.md

 Moving onto the main course of this analysis, we'll score and rank each audio across this period using a composite performance score using a combination of gross stats and ranking stats ([see methodology](#key-metrics-and-methodology)).

-The initial approach I took to calculating performance score is off of viral views.
+The initial approach I took to calculating performance score is off of viral view data.

 ![top_10_best_performing](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/screenshots/top_10_best_performing.png?raw=true)